Introduction

 Coursera, LinkedIn Learning and edX are better than Udemy.

-Because they are not authorised by or supported by a university, this platform’s certificates lack credibility, which is one of its main issues.
+Because they are not authorized by or supported by a university, this platform’s certificates lack credibility, which is one of its main issues.

-The quick answer is no; Udemy certificates are not authorised in and of themselves.
-Any credentials won’t be recognised as formal because Udemy is not an approved university.
+The quick answer is no; Udemy certificates are not authorized in and of themselves.
+Any credentials won’t be recognized as formal because Udemy is not an approved university.
 There are Udemy courses, though, that have earned independent organization accreditation.

 If you want access to various reasonably priced courses, Udemy is the way to go.
 At the same time, Coursera is the way to go if you want a structured course or program taught by to professors from a reputable university or organization.